 KEY 3: KEEP SMILING:

 When it comes to family relationships, what Amelia finally chose to do reminds us that we have access to a divine alternative that has the potential to heal weary hearts.
-Ultimately, she realized she could either learn to laugh at her unpleasant situation or she could lambaste the one who was stepping on her toes during her tedious in-law dance.
+Ultimately, she realized she could either learn to laugh at her unpleasant situation.
+Nor could she lambaste the one who was stepping on her toes during her tedious in-law dance.

 Though not always easy to find, Amelia managed to root out some lighter moments in her relationship with her mother-in-law.
 By doing so, the heaviness of tension was relieved somewhat.